How can PHP developers effectively filter out HTML and JavaScript from user input to prevent security vulnerabilities?

 Related Questions

-- What are the best practices for rounding numbers in PHP to ensure accurate results?
+- What are the best practices for accessing external resources, such as arrays, within a PHP class?